Vyvgart is a brand-name IV infusion prescribed for generalized myasthenia gravis. Vyvgart contains the active ingredient efgartigimod alfa-fcab.

 If you have questions about Vyvgart and long-term side effects, talk with your doctor or pharmacist.

-Vyvgart can interact with several other medications.
+Vyvgart can interact with a few other medications.
 It’s not known to interact with supplements or foods.

 Before taking Vyvgart, talk with your doctor and pharmacist.
 Tell them about all prescription, over-the-counter, and other drugs you take.
 Also tell them about any vitamins, herbs, and supplements you use.
 Sharing this information can help you avoid potential interactions.